Deep Residual Axial Networks: Background and Related Work

 \subsection{Convolutional Neural Networks}

-In a convolutional layer, the core building block is a convolution operation using one kernel $W$ applied to small neighborhoods to find input correlations.
-For an input image $X$ with height $h$, width $w$, and channel count $d_{in}$, the convolution operation operates on region ${(a,b)} \in X$ centered at pixel $(i,j)$ with spatial extend $k$.
-The output for this operation $C_o$ where $o=(i,j)$ is \cite{ramachandran2019stand},
+In a convolutional layer, the core building block is a convolution operation using a trainable weight $W$ for 2D multichannel images applied to small neighborhoods to find input correlations.
+For an input image $X$ with height $h$, width $w$, and channel count $d_{in}$, the convolution operation operates on region ${(a,b)} \in X$ centered at pixel $(i,j)$ with spatial extent $k$.
+The output for this operation $C_{i,j}$ is,